-When you think about classic dog toys over the years, tennis balls are sure to make the list.
-They’re a fun, cheap option that many pet parents can stock up on just as quickly as their dog goes through them, which is good news for pups who like to chew.
-Still, despite their everlasting popularity, some dog lovers have stopped to wonder: Are tennis balls safe for dogs?
+When you think about classic dog toys, tennis balls are sure to make the list.
+They’re a fun, cheap option that many pet parents can stock up on just as quickly as their dog goes through them, which is good news for pups who like to chew or fetch.
+Still — despite the balls’ everlasting popularity — more and more dog owners have stopped to wonder: Are tennis balls bad for dogs?

-While it can be difficult to guarantee the safety of any pet product, you should pay special attention to your pup while he’s playing with anything you don’t completely trust.
-This could, and perhaps should, include low-quality dog toys or any chew item not meant for canines.
+It can be difficult to guarantee the safety of any pet product, so you should pay special attention to your pup while he’s playing with anything you don’t completely trust.
+Better yet, you can even research the items your dog is playing with.
+This could, and perhaps should, include low-quality dog toys or any chew item not meant for canines — including tennis balls.
 Here’s what you need to know.

-Although there’s no denying the upsides to playing with tennis balls (price, easy to find, etc.), they come with many risks you may not have thought of.
-The team at Animal Dental Care and Oral Surgery — or Wellpets, as their site is named — has put together some helpful reminders about the silent dangers of tennis balls.
+Although there are many pros to playing with tennis balls (they’re cheap, easy to find, etc.), they come with many risks you may not have considered.
+The team at Animal Dental Care and Oral Surgery — or Wellpets, as its site is named — has put together some helpful reminders about the silent dangers of tennis balls.

 Sandpaper on teeth is probably a good thing only at the dentist, and even then, it’s rarely pleasant.
-Dogs may not realize it while they’re having a blast, but the neon yellow fuzzy material that gives the tennis ball its grip will also microscopically grip onto the enamel of your dog’s teeth (via Wellpets).
+Dogs may not realize it while they’re having a blast, but the neon yellow fuzzy material that gives the tennis ball its grip will also microscopically grip onto the enamel of your dog’s teeth, causing a sandpaper-like effect (via Wellpets).

 Despite its decent size, dogs can still choke on a tennis ball, whether whole or in pieces.
 If your pup can fit the whole ball in his mouth, he, unfortunately, can also ingest it.
-Since dogs have such a strong bite, they can squeeze the ball hard enough to split it open.
-This can lead to airway or intestinal blockage, which are both emergency, life-threatening situations.
+Since dogs have such a strong bite, they can squeeze the ball hard enough to split it open or shoot it back into the throat.
+This can lead to airway or intestinal blockage, both life-threatening.

 Even small dogs who can’t completely hold tennis balls are at risk.
 It’s not difficult for them to strip off the ball’s yellow fuzzy coating, which can also become lodged in the mouth, throat, or intestines.
 Luckily, you’ve got safer options (see below) for your pup’s playtime.